-Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) Hess, John B Employees' Pension Plan Restoration Plan 41.58 41.58 2,153,045 47,891,251 Hill, Gregory P Employees' Pension Plan Restoration Plan 10.00 20.00 530,247 12,920,019(1) Goodell, Timothy B Employees' Pension Plan Restoration Plan 10.00 10.00 545,758 3,572,827 Rielly, John P Employees' Pension Plan Restoration Plan 17.75 34.25 869,712 10,894,608(2) Turner, Michael R Employees' Pension Plan Restoration Plan 9.58 9.58 526,206 3,572,827(3)
+Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) Hess, John B. Employees' Pension Plan Restoration Plan 42.58 42.58 2,591,722 48,643,422 Hill, Gregory P. Employees' Pension Plan Restoration Plan 11.00 21.00 750,212 16,410,960(1) = Goodell, Timothy B. Employees' Pension Plan Restoration Plan 11.00 11.00 712,916 3,978,729 Rielly, John P. Employees' Pension Plan Restoration Plan 18.75 35.25 1,203,953 13,742,992(2) Turner, Michael R. Employees' Pension Plan Restoration Plan 10.58 10.58 740,853 4,304,421(3)

 (1) Credited years of service includes 10 years for service with prior employer.
-Additional years of credited service result in an increase of \$6,788,255 under the restoration plan.
+Additional years of credited service result in an increase of \$8,157,207 under the restoration plan.

 We maintain an employees' pension plan, a qualified defined benefit plan under the Code, and a non-qualified supplemental plan, called the pension restoration plan, that provides benefits that would otherwise be payable to participants under the employees' pension plan but for limitations imposed by the Code, with certain modifications discussed below.
-On January 1, 2017, we closed the existing final average pay formula pension plan to new employees, and introduced a cash balance pension plan for new hires which has a restoration component as well.
+On January 1, 2017, we closed the existing final average pay formula pension plan to new employees and introduced a cash balance pension plan for new hires, which has a restoration component as well.
 Employees participate after one year of service in the employees' pension plans and vest in the final average pay retirement benefit after five years of service, though the vesting requirement for the cash balance plan is three years.

-(2) Represents the aggregate dollar amount realized upon vesting computed by multiplying the number of shares of units that vested by the payout multiple of 63% and by the closing market value of the underlying shares of \$45.96 on February 6, 2018.
+(2) Represents the aggregate dollar amount realized upon vesting computed by multiplying the number of PSUs granted in 2016 that vested upon the committee's certification of performance results in early 2019 by the payout multiple of 75% and by the closing market value of the underlying shares of \$54.41 on February 5, 2019

 (2) Credited years of service include 16.5 years for service with prior employer.
 Benefits shown are net amounts offset by amounts due from prior employer of \$18,060 per year.
-Additional years of credited service result in an increase of \$5,587,015 under the restoration plan.
+Additional years of credited service result in an increase of \$6,831,659 under the restoration plan.

-(3) Reflects present value of additional \$1,850,000 payable under the restoration plan contingent upon continued employment until age 60.
+(3) Reflects additional \$1,850,000 payable under the restoration plan since Mr. Turner has reached 10 years of service and age 60.